jewelsofthought/neshama/site/posts/freedom/week_6/yesod_netzach.md

 Into this week of **Yesod**, the Foundation of our being in the world, we bring **Netzach**, the reverberation of Physical Energy.
 The channel of Light connects the pubic area with the right hip of the body.

-We allow our lesser self to be revitalised by **Netzach**, that it might acquire the to express its uniqueness more authentically in the world.
+We allow our lesser self to be revitalised by **Netzach**, that it might acquire the ability express its uniqueness more authentically in the world.

 The ego, our sense of separate self, is the precious identity in which we live most of the time.
 Our task is to create an ego able not only to support our own emerging self, but also those around us.